awsdocs/amazon-ecs-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 # Identity\-based policy examples for Amazon Elastic Container Service<a name="security_iam_id-based-policy-examples"></a>

 By default, users and roles don't have permission to create or modify Amazon ECS resources\.
 They also can't perform tasks by using the AWS Management Console, AWS Command Line Interface \(AWS CLI\), or AWS API\.
-An IAM administrator must create IAM policies that grant users and roles permission to perform actions on the resources that they need\.
-The administrator must then attach those policies for users that require them\.
+To grant users permission to perform actions on the resources that they need, an IAM administrator can create IAM policies\.
+The administrator can then add the IAM policies to roles, and users can assume the roles\.

 To learn how to create an IAM identity\-based policy by using these example JSON policy documents, see [Creating IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create-console.html) in the *IAM User Guide*\.